-This week, we're visiting the new location of Taste of Thai Express on Route 13 in Ithaca's west end.
-After a long delay, the West State Street eatery has finally moved, but they're still offering fresh, affordable Thai food for dine-in or delivery.
+This week, we're visiting Taste of Thai Express on Route 13 in Ithaca's west end.
+After a long delay, the West State Street eatery moved to these new digs a few years back, and they're still offering fresh, affordable Thai food for dine-in or delivery.

 At lunchtime, there are $6-8 special entrees, served in reasonable portions, and even better, there are two-course and three-course lunches, offering a choice of appetizer, choice of entree, and if you go the three-course route, a dessert, as well.
 A lunch combo also features a complimentary bowl of hot, tangy soup, a nice way to whet your appetite and take the mid-winter chill off.

 Among the appetizers, we love the crispy vegetarian spring rolls that come with a delicious, sweet and spicy chili sauce, and the chicken satay, marinated grilled chicken along with a peanut dipping sauce.
 The spring rolls are fried, but what we've come to think of as "spring rolls" elsewhere are called "fresh rolls" here; they're served cold and wrapped in soft rice paper.

 Taste of Thai Express green bean seafoodMost entrees can be prepared with chicken, pork, beef, tofu, or vegetables, or for a little bit more, shrimp or a seafood medley that features shrimp, calamari, scallops, and mussels.
 Entree options include a variety of fried rice or noodle dishes, such as pineapple fried rice or Pad Thai, the sweet stir-fried rice noodle dish.
 There are green curry, red curry, and a peanutty massaman curry, and among the wok stir-fry dishes I keep coming back to is the Thai green bean, crisp fresh beans in a garlicky roasted chili sauce.
 I get it with the fantastic seafood medley, but it's also great with beef or tofu.